 Follow-Up Service Can Be A Deal-Maker or -Breaker

-A consumer can be absolutely loving your product or service, but if they reach out to you with a question and are met with a robotic response, things could fall apart.
+A consumer could be absolutely loving your product or service, but if they reach out to you with a question and are met with a robotic response, things could fall apart.
 Always consider how the consumer is feeling when interacting with your brand and take time to tailor communication with them to their situation.

 Another aspect of this leg of the experience is being everywhere your customer is.
 Make sure your website is optimized for mobile, if it’s not, you could lose a lot of customers.
-Integrating text, social, email and instant messaging to provide a unified brand experience across multiple channels creates an omnichannel experience.
-A survey from PWC found that the number of companies investing in omnichannel experiences has jumped from 20% to more than 80% as we enter 2020 – showing just how many brands are focusing on customer experience in 2020.
+Integrating text, social, email and instant messaging to provide a unified brand experience across multiple channels creates an omni-channel experience.
+A survey from PWC found that the number of companies investing in omni-channel experiences has jumped from 20% to more than 80% as we enter 2020 – showing just how many brands are focusing on customer experience in 2020.

 Your Social Engagement Counts Too

 Yep, it’s true.
 Even your social media posts contribute to customer experience.
 In fact, they can be a great way to create a stronger connection between consumers and your brand.
 Remember my acupuncturist?
-A connection isn’t just created in her office.
+Connection isn’t just created in her office.
 She also happens to be one of my favorite follows on social because she shares fun content that makes me chuckle like the photo below.

 The fun stuff is mixed in with tips about staying healthy in the winter, or cozy glimpses of her office, keeping it at the forefront of my mind even when I’m not there!

 Outside of just having fun with your social media accounts, giving kudos to those who give kudos to you is another great way to foster connection.
-I recently showed off some new swag I got from Grounds & Hounds on my Instagram story and they not only replied but added my post to their story as well.
-Small gestures like that can go a long way in contributing to positive customer experience.
+I recently showed off some new swag I got from Grounds & Hounds on my Instagram story and they not only replied, but added my post to their story as well.
+Small gestures like that can go a long way in contributing to a positive customer experience.

 What You Need To Know About Customer Experience In 2020

 As you move into the New Year, set aside some time to examine the experiences your brand is providing customers.
-If you find that you need to focus on customer experience in 2020 start with working on ways to create connections and spark a positive emotion.
+If you find that you need to focus on customer experience in 2020 start with working on ways to create connection and spark positive emotion.
 Once you have that down, you can begin bringing that connection to all your brand’s touchpoints from discovery to purchase and follow-up.